Urigo/angular-meteor/README.md

     pinchout
     touch
     release

-### Nested views and routing via [UI-Router](https://github.com/angular-ui/ui-router)
-To evolve the concept of an angularjs route into a more general concept of a state for managing complex application UI states.

 ### Where should i put my files?
 There is no special structure required for ngMeteor besides the rules specified in the [Official Meteor Documentation](http://docs.meteor.com/#structuringyourapp).
 This is just an example structure to show you where files should generally go, so feel free to change the layout however you want: